Antrim Coast: Drive the Causeway Coastal Route

 View of the water and Antrim coastline cliffs from atop the Carrick-a-rede bridge

 Take the exhilarating rope bridge challenge across to tiny Carrick-a-Rede island (a Site of Special Scientific Interest) and enjoy a truly cliff-top experience.
-Set amid unrivalled scenery on the North Antrim Coast, the 30-metre deep and 20-metre wide chasm is traversed by a rope bridge that was traditionally erected by salmon fishermen.
-It’s a bit more sturdy these days, but there’s still only one way off the island – back across the swinging bridge!
+Set amid unrivaled scenery on the North Antrim Coast, the 30-meter-deep and 20-meter-wide chasm is traversed by a rope bridge that was traditionally erected by salmon fishermen.
+It’s a bit sturdier these days, but there’s still only one way off the island: back across the swinging bridge!

 This rope suspension bridge links the mainland to the tiny Carrick Island.
 The bridge spans twenty meters and is hanging thirty meters above the rocks below.
 The bridge is open all year round.